Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-Over time, uncontrolled diabetes can damage your nerves, blood vessels, tissues, and organs.
+Over time, hyperglycemia can damage your nerves, blood vessels, tissues, and organs.
 Damage to arteries may increase your risk for heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
 If diabetic hyperglycemia is not controlled, it can lead to diabetic ketoacidosis (DKA) or hyperglycemic hyperosmolar state (HHS).
 These are serious conditions that can become life-threatening.

 How do I manage diabetic hyperglycemia?

 - If you take diabetes medicine or insulin, take it as directed.
-Missed or wrong doses can cause your blood sugar to go up.
+Missed or wrong doses can cause your blood sugar level to go up.

-- Work with your healthcare provider to develop a sick day plan.
+- Work with your provider to develop a sick day plan.
 Illness can cause your blood sugar to rise.
 A sick day plan helps you control your blood sugar level when you are sick.